dusty-phillips/www/protocols/webauthn/2_registration.md

 ```

 There are many more options that can be used.
 This solely describes the most basic use case.
-If you run this snippet, a browser specific popup should appear and will ask to proove your identity.
+If you run this snippet, a browser specific popup should appear and will ask to prove your identity.
 In my case (german locale) in looks like this:

 ![registration example](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/fapvecktcu1pohn61lwy.png)